Oshin: Night market in Tokyo

-Oshin is warmly welcome by Isho in Tokyo.
+Oshin is warmly welcomed by Isho in Tokyo.
 But Oshin discovers that her hand is still not recovered enough for her to resume hairdressing.
 Ringleader Ken helps her to set up a food stall at a night market and rent her own house.
-All seems well until one day a woman bursts in to Oshin's house when Ken is there.
+All seems well until one day a woman bursts into Oshin's house when Ken is there.
 She turns out to be Ken's partner and accuses Ken of having an affair with Oshin and spending all his money on her.
 Ken admits that he is in love with Oshin, but says he has done nothing wrong.
 Oshin is shocked and saddened to learn that she has been the cause of another woman's grief, and uncomfortable about Ken's feelings for her.
-She worries that rumours may reach Ryuzo in Saga.
+She worries that rumours may reach Ryūzō in Saga.
 Despite Isho's entreaties for Oshin to stay with her, Oshin cannot bring herself to be a burden to Isho, and decides to give up the stall and return to her family home in Yamagata.

 Fuji is overjoyed to see her daughter Oshin after 4 years, but Oshin's brother's reception is cold when he realises that she intends to stay.
-They do not have enough food for her and Yu.
+They do not have enough food for her and Yū.
 Fuji's attempts to protect Oshin widen the rift with her brother and his wife.
 Oshin manages to find work helping other farmers.